shared control of the House of Delegates occurred only in 1997-99, when there were 50 delegates caucusing with each of the two political parties

 The last effort of the Democratic minority was to change the rules of the House and "discharge" the bill from the committee.
 That would allow for a vote on the floor by all 100 members.
 The Democrats waited until the end of the session, because one seat had been empty and the political balance was 51-48 for most of the session.

 State Senator Jennifer Wexton had been elected to the US Congress in 2018, and then Delegate Jennifer Boysko from the 86th District won the special election to fill her empty State Senate seat the day before the regular General Assembly session opened on January 9, 2019.
-Another special election was held on February 19 to fill the empty delegate's seat.
+Another special election was held on February 19 to fill the seat emptied by the election of Del.
+Boysko to the State Senate.
 The regular session ended on March 3, but that one vote was crucial.

 The proposed rules change failed on a 50-50 vote.
 As promised, Del.
 David Yancey supported it.
 All other Republicans voted no. In the House of Delegates, a tie vote blocks a bill from moving forward.